MicrosoftDocs/Hololens/hololens/security-state-separation-isolation.md

 # State separation and isolation

-State separation and isolation protects critical portions of the Hololens 2 operating system from change – such as those required for the operating system to boot into a trusted state.
+State separation and isolation protect critical portions of the HoloLens 2 operating system from change – such as those required for the operating system to boot into a trusted state.
 With isolation technology, untrusted apps are moved to an isolated sandbox environment, to ensure that they don't affect system security.

 ## State separation